There are several ways you can make a report to the Dob-in Service, including online report, telephone, fax, post and in person.

 What information should you provide to us?

-The department collects and records all information relating to immigration and citizenship offences and fraud provided to us.
-Usually the department requires a certain amount of information before starting an investigation.
+We collect and record all information relating to immigration and citizenship offences and fraud provided to us.
+Usually we require a certain amount of information before starting an investigation.

 The following table details information to be provided with your report.

 You are not required to respond to questions or provide information you do not know the answers to.